ErrorNoInternet/Avobot/README.md

 # Avobot

-What is Avobot?
 Avobot is a simple chatbot that can chat with you when you're bored.
 It is made in Python, and has the ability to check the weather, check the time, the date, and much more.

 ### Features